 The data are collected from scenes of the film.
 Considering the research subject is a film, in order to collect the data, the movie had to be paused every scene that considered as data.
 The selection of the scene are based on the dialogue, gesture, event, and facial expression.
 These selection base are important in order to conduct the research.
 One thing to note that the film is an adaptation from a novel.

 First, the data are studied and also the character’s personality through attitude and response on some events such as action taken by the character, gestures, and facial expression.
 Then, after the subject are studied and the data collected, the data will be transferred into the research paper to do more study and analysis.
 All of data provided are purely taken from the character’s action, dialogue, and history.
 The author of the book and the produced has no connection with the character except the actor.
-The analysis uses psychoanalysis and its defense mechanism theory by Freud and also Burgo.
+The analysis uses psychoanalysis and its defense mechanism theory by Freud (thn) and also Burgo (thn).

 Defense mechanism is an unconscious strategy used to avoid a direct sexual and aggressive impulse (id) and also to defend itself from anxiety.
 The way defense mechanism work is by forcing back the id impulses from emerging into consciousness or compensate it to give the impulse in acceptable way to reduce anxiety and to satisfy itself.
 There are eight Defense mechanism that Freud discovered (Feist, 2013).